-Do you want to learn more about herbalism?
+Do you want to become an herbalist?
 I recommend the online courses by The Herbal Academy!
 They have affordable courses for every level from beginner to advanced.
-I was part of the writing team for the Advanced Course.
-Learn more about their programs here (affiliate link).
+Each course is thorough, well-researched, and beautifully presented.
+Learn more about their programs here (#affiliate).

 Cook, William.
 (1869) The Physiomedical Dispensatory.
 Retrieved from: http://www.henriettes-herb.com/eclectic/cook/LOBELIA_INFLATA.htm

 Culpeper, Nicholas.
 (1642).
 Culpeper’s Complete Herbal and English Physician.
 Retrieved from: http://www.complete-herbal.com/culpepper/ivy.htm

 Grieve, Maude.
 (1931, 1971) A Modern Herbal.
 Retrieved from https://www.botanical.com/botanical/mgmh/i/ivycom15.html

 Hill, John.
 (1812) The Family Herbal.
 Retrieved from: https://archive.org/details/mobot31753000976271